freqtrade/freqtrade/docs/configuration.md

 * [`SpreadFilter`](#spread-filter)

 !!!
 Tip "Testing pairlists"
     Pairlist configurations can be quite tricky to get right.
-Best use the [`test-pairlist`](utils.md#test-pairlist) subcommand to test your configuration quickly.
+Best use the [`test-pairlist`](utils.md#test-pairlist) utility subcommand to test your configuration quickly.

 #### Static Pair List